mohammadaliawan/ls-prep/ruby_book/notes.md

 ### What are Literals?

-A literal is any notation that lets you represent a fixed value is source code.
+A literal is any notation that lets you represent a fixed value in source code.

 ```ruby
 "Hello World" # String Literal